jezzsantos/saastack/docs/how-to-guides/020-api-endpoint.md

 To make this take effect, you need to specify the 3rd parameter of the `[Route]` attribute to be something other than `Anonymous`, to indicate the endpoint can only be called by an authenticated caller.

-* `Token` - means the calling user is identified by a token in the request. i.e., a JWT bearer token in teh `Autheorixation` header of the request.
+* `Token` - means the calling user is identified by a token in the request. i.e., a JWT bearer token in the `Autheorixation` header of the request.
 *

-`HMAC` - means that the request will use HMAC authentication to identifiy the calling user.
+`HMAC` - means that the request will use HMAC authentication to identify the calling user.
 This is only used for private API calls, not intended for the public to use.
 * `Anonymous` - means no authentication mechanism is required. (even is a token is included in the request)

 For example,